 Fred Winter Handicap Hurdle Odds

 The Fred Winter Handicap Juvenile Novices' Handicap Hurdle is a competitive race run over two miles and 110 yards, run on day two of the Cheltenham Festival.
-The Nick Williams-trained Flying Tiger was a surprise 33/1 winner of the race in 2017.
+The Joseph O'Brien-trained Band Of Outlaws justified favouritism to win the race in 2019.

 Fred Winter Handicap Hurdle Background